Production of twisted particles in heavy-ion collisions: Discussion

+Following the discussion at the end of Sec. \ref{OAMinHIC}, we conclude that the both relations, $|\bm\pi_\bot^{(0)}|/{\cal E}_0$ and $|\Delta\bm \pi_\bot|/{\cal E}_0$, are small.
+Therefore, the corrections to the energies of partial waves are rather small.
+We suppose that so small decoherence neither can lead to an important beam spread nor can prevent a detection of beam OAMs.

+For photons which are mostly produced after the decay of the magnetic field, however, its presence is not important for our investigations.
+The search of OAMs of charged particles is effective when these particles are produced before of the above-mentioned decay.

-It is well-known that the paraxial LG beams are nonspreading.
+It is well-known that the paraxial LG beams in a \emph{uniform} magnetic field are nonspreading.
 Nonparaxial twisted (and untwisted) beams can be considered as a result of some Lorentz boosts of LG beams \cite{Manipulating,photonPRA} while other approaches are also possible \cite{Karlovets2021,Karlovets2018}.
 Evidently, Lorentz boosts cannot lead to the beam spread.
+Beams of scalar and vector mesons also possess above-mentioned properties.